leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 Order creation in a B2C environment can be handled in two different ways within eConnect, and they differ with regards to how the Customer is managed from an M3 perspective.

-Which Customer approach is used is handled via the eConnect configuration within _LS \&gt; eConnect-ION \&gt; Configuration \&gt; Customer General Configuration_.
+Which Customer approach is used is handled via the eConnect configuration within LS > eConnect-ION > Configuration >  Customer General Configuration.

 **Common Customer**